david-j-davis/ddHeroSlider/README.md

 ddHeroSlider
 =========

-**A lean responsive Susy fading slider with caret and image pagination created by [David Davis].**
+**A lean responsive Flexbox slider with smooth transitions and text pagination created by [David Davis].**

-  - Built with Susy framework
+  - Built with Flexbox
   - Responsive slider
-  - lightweight
+  - lightweight jQuery